 Virtually painless to use and packed with a plethora of helpful information, Cappex ranks as #1 of the top 10 college resources for high school students.

-These college resources are of course 10 of several that are out there, and free for your use.
-However, they’re Student-Tutor’s Top #10 College Resources for High School Students because they’re some of the best we’ve seen.
+The college resources listed above are of course 9 of several that are out there, and free for your use.
+However, they’re Student-Tutor’s Top #9 College Resources for High School Students because they’re some of the best we’ve seen.

 All 10 of these college resources: